FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The FC-BGP control plane mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic.
 FC-BGP accomplishes this by introducing a new optional, transitive, and extended length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
 This attribute can be used by an FC-BGP-compliant BGP speaker (referred to hereafter as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
 In other words, when the BGP UPDATE message travels through an FC-BGP-enabled AS, it adds a new FC based on the AS order in AS_PATH.
 Subsequent ASs can then utilize the list of FCs in the BGP UPDATE message to ensure that the advertised path is consistent with the AS_PATH attribute.

 FC-BGP is fully compatible with BGP and provides more security benefits in case of partial deployment compared with BGPsec {{RFC8205}}, which we will prove at {{comparison}}.
 Similar to BGPsec, FC-BGP relies on RPKI to perform route origin validation {{RFC6483}}.
 Additionally, any FC-BGP speaker that wishes to process the FC path attribute along with BGP UPDATE messages MUST obtain a router certificate and store it in the RPKI repository.
 This certificate is associated with its AS number.
 The router key generation here follows {{RFC8208}} and {{RFC8635}}.

-It is worth noting that the FC-BGP framework can be extended to verify data plane forwarding paths, ensuring that these paths honor the control plane BGP paths.
-However, the description of these mechanisms is outside the scope of this document.

 ## Requirements Language